You know what it looks like… but what is it called?

 Fire crews were making progress as they continued to patrol the town, snuffing small spot fires and sparking a controlled burn to protect the remaining buildings.
 The Globe and Mail (Canada)

-—often used with out He lit the cones and immediately snuffed them out.
+He lit the cones and immediately snuffed them out.
 Daniel P. WienerI snuffed out my tallow candle, jumped into my coat and moccasins, and plunged out into the snow.
 Jean Craighead George(figurative) Four cubic miles of volcanic ash and other debris shot as high as 30 miles into the atmosphere, snuffing out the daylight and covering nearby islands with several feet of ash.
 Cheryl Simon

 b